google/ios-webkit-debug-proxy/README.md

 To disable the frontend proxy, use the `--no-frontend` argument.

+#### DevTools note

+In recent version of Chrome and Webkit there're major discrepancies in dev tools protocols, this is why latest Chrome tools are not very functional with this utility.
+Maintaining the compatibility is out of the scope of the current project, in this regard you could find [RemoteDebug/remotedebug-ios-webkit-adapter](https://github.com/RemoteDebug/remotedebug-ios-webkit-adapter) project useful.
+Another option is Webkit devtools extracted from Webkit sources, e.g. [artygus/webkit-webinspector](https://github.com/artygus/webkit-webinspector).

 #### Port assigment

 The default configuration works well for most developers.
 The device_id-to-port assignment defaults to: